morgant-ds/morgant-ds.github.io/data-science-projects.md

 - **[Exploring online chess](data-science-projects/chess-data-analysis.md)** - __*Python, MySQL*__
 *Building a dataset - Exploratory analysis - Data visualization*

-In this project, I explore the possibility of predicting officiel FIDE ratings of chess players from their online ratings.
+In this project, I explore the possibility of predicting official FIDE ratings of chess players from their online ratings.